Kong/kong/DEVELOPER.md

 git clone https://github.com/Kong/kong

 cd kong
-# you might want to switch to the development branch.
+# You might want to switch to the development branch.
 See CONTRIBUTING.md
 git checkout master

 # To build dependencies we need to inspect sources versions that is requireed from
 # `.requirements`, and use that as arguments to call a build sciprt.
-Following is
-# a example of how you likely can do this.
+# You can mannually do this, or follow the steps below.

-# somewhere you're able or prefer to build
+# Somewhere you're able or prefer to build
 BUILDROOT=$(realpath ~/kong-dep)
 mkdir ${BUILDROOT}